ajayarunachalam/Deep_XF/README.rst

 `DeepXF` is conceived and developed by Ajay Arunachalam - https://www.linkedin.com/in/ajay-arunachalam-4744581a/

 Please Note:- This is still by large a work in progress, so always open to your comments and things you feel to be included.
 Also, if you want to be a contributor, you are always most welcome.
-The RNN/LSTM/GRU/BiRNN/BiLSTM/BiGRU are already part of the initial version implementation, while the latter ones (SNN, GNN, Transformers, GAN, CNN, etc.) are work in progress, and will be added soon once the testing is completed.
+The RNN/LSTM/GRU/BiRNN/BiLSTM/BiGRU are already part of the initial version roll-out, while the latter ones (SNN, GNN, Transformers, GAN, CNN, etc.) are work in progress, and will be added soon once the testing is completed.

 The library provides (not limited too):-